Skip to main content

 The MSC has been recognised by the Food and Agriculture Organization of the United Nations (FAO) for its contribution to responsible and sustainable fisheries management.

-The recognition was announced in Rome during the World Food Forum, at the FAO's first Global Technical Recognition Ceremony.
-The event honoured organisations demonstrating technical leadership, innovation, and best practices in transforming agrifood systems worldwide.
-The event coincided with the FAO’s 80th anniversary and the 30th anniversary of the Code of Conduct for Responsible Fisheries.
+The recognition was announced in Rome during the World Food Forum, at the FAO's first Global Technical Recognition Ceremony, an event celebrating organisations demonstrating technical leadership, innovation, and best practices in transforming agrifood systems worldwide.

 MSC CEO Rupert Howes receives recognition certificate from FAO Director-General QU Dongyu, FAO